 | 2040 | $25,167 | $81,186 |

-Vocational training courses, which last between 6 and 18 months, also provide rapid access to the job market.
-They lead to a Diploma of Vocational Studies (DVS).
+Vocational training programs last between 6 and 18 months, enabling students to enter the job market quickly.
+Offered for various trades, they lead to a Diploma of Vocational Studies (DVS).

 | At home | Away from home | |